stsun/stsun.github.io/_pages/cv.md

 ======
 * B.S. in Marine Science, Ocean University of China, 2011
 * M.S. in Physical Oceanography, Ocean University of China, 2013
-* Ph.D in Physical Oceanography, Scripps Institution of Oceanography, 2019 (expected)
+* Ph.D in Physical Oceanography, Scripps Institution of Oceanography, 2019

 Work experience
 ======